Skip to Main Content

 Email a Librarian

-Fake News, Misinformation, and Disinformation: Spotting Fake News
+Fake News, Misinformation, and Disinformation: Resources for Fact Checking

 This guide will help you learn more about fake news and the difference between disinformation and misinformation.